Clazex/HollowKnight.GodSeekerPlus/README.md

 ## Features

 - **Carefree Melody Fix**\*: Remove the Grimmchild mistakenly spawned when equipping Carefree Melody not acquired in normal means.
 The effect is permanent.
+- **Door Default Begin**\*: Default selecting the Begin button when opening Pantheon Door UI.
 - **Fast Dream Warping**: Remove dream warping charge time when in Godhome boss fight rooms.
 This decrease the total warping time from 2.25s to 0.25s.
 - **Fast Super Dash**: Buff Super Dash speed in Hall of Gods.
 - **Frame Rate Limit**\*: Create a lag in every in-game frame.
 - **Halve Damage**\*: Halve all the damage taken.
 - **Memorize Bindings**\*: Memorize the Bindings selected last time, like difficulties in the Hall of Gods.
+Recommend using with Door Default Begin.
 - **Unlock Eternal Ordeal**\*: Auto unlock the Eternal Ordeal.
 - **Unlock Radiance**\*: Auto unlock the Radiance in Hall of Gods when in God Seeker mode.